wangshusen/CS583A-2019Spring/webpage/index.md

 - The classes on these dates are canceled: Jan 31, Feb 28

 **Office Hours:**

 - Thursday, 3:00 - 5:00 PM, North Building 205

 - The office hours on these dates are canceled: Jan 31, Feb 28

+**Prerequisite:**

+- Elementary linear algebra, e.g., matrix multiplication, eigenvalue decomposition, and matrix norms.

+- Elementary calculus, e.g., convex function, differentiation of scalar functions, first derivative, and second derivative.

+- Python programming (especially the Numpy library) and Jupyter Notebook.

+**Goal:** This is a practical course; the students will be able to use DL methods for solving real-world ML, CV, and NLP problems.

 Schedule